Bildad0/Bildad0/README.md

 <hr/>

-I am a Bs.
+A Bs.
 Infomation Technology undergrad from Mombasa, Kenya.
 Currently studying at Technical University of Mombasa and passionate about  __Software development__.

 <div align="center">
 <br/>